NichKu/TransMethylCFDx/README.md

 snakemake --cores [n] -s [path/to/SnakemakeFile] --use-conda --conda-frontend conda
 ```

 For detailed explanation of the Snakemake arguments please refer to the [User Guide](https://snakemake.readthedocs.io/en/stable/#).
-This guide also goes into details when the pipeline should be run a an HPC cluster.

 > **Note**
 > To test whether the pipeline would run, the argument --dry-run can be added preventing from acutally running the pipeline.

-add keyword: snakemake and workflow --> https://snakemake.readthedocs.io/en/stable/snakefiles/best_practices.html

 ## Usage Guide